Tromsø - Murmansk - Franz Josef Land - Murmansk - Skarsvåg - Tromsø

 We sail well above 80 ° N, closer to 600 nautical miles from the North Pole.
 Along the way you can explore historical sites that are rarely visited and a rich Arctic plant and wildlife - including seals, seabirds and polar reefs.
 Pay particular attention to the walrus, which is usually located on secluded beaches.
 The polar bear also wanders between this area and Svalbard.
 With an ingredient of nearly 3000, there should be a great chance that we will see one of these spectacular predators with their own eyes.

-After some exciting days in French Josef's country, we return to Murmansk.
+After some exciting days in Franz Josef's country, we return to Murmansk.

 The next day we arrive at the northernmost point of the European mainland.
 Nordkapp has been an attractive destination for centuries.
 Many travel across long distances to stand on the cliff that marks the end of the continent, 307 meters above the North Sea.